jhonDowe/blahdns/README.md

-## Disclaimer
-* This is an experimental service, I'm not responsible for any down-time.
-* This service is FREE for PERSONAL use, this service is not for heavy use, please use it wisely. thanks for your co-operation.
-* I'll blocked/limit some IPs if request too many quries per second.
-* We have no interest in logging DNS queries.
-* If you encouterd any problem, please submit an issue.
-* Due to some reason, we will change IP randomly.

-## ANNOUNCMENT
-* I planned to close port 53 around at the end of this year, so be sure you change your connection either to DoT, Doh, DNSCrypt.

 ## Our features
 * Block Tracker, Ads, Malware sites.
 * DNSSEC ready
 * No logs
 * OpenNIC TLD

+## Disclaimer
+* This is an experimental service, I'm not responsible for any down-time, be sure you have agree with our [POLICY](https://github.com/ookangzheng/blahdns/blob/master/README.md#policy) before start to use.
+* This service is for PERSONAL use, this service is not for heavy use, use it wisely.
+* Will block/limit some IPs if do too many quries per second.
+* Those servers have limited resources (Vultr 5 USD/month, That's all I can support)
+* Donation are welcome.
+* Due to some reason, we will change IP randomly.

+## ANNOUNCMENT
+* I planned to close port 53 around at the end of this year, so be sure you change your connection either to DoT, Doh, DNSCrypt.
 ## Server architecture
 ```bash
 .
 Let's Encrypt SSL